travigd/documentation/introduction/which-api.md

 -   [Ruby](https://github.com/arkency/http_eventstore)
 -   [Go](https://github.com/jetbasrawi/go.geteventstore)

-> [!NOTE]
->
 <!-- TODO: How? -->

 Feel free to add more!
 Being listed as a community client does not imply official support.

 ## Which to use?